serverless/test/docs/setup-fixtures-engine.md

 ##### `updateConfig(configExt)`

-Method throuch which we can update service config as installed in fixture
+Method through which we can update service config as installed in fixture